 More Than 600 Clinical Sites Across Arizona

 The sites where our students' complete learning rotations are among the best in Arizona and the country.
-The Health Sciences Education Building in Phoenix and the soon-to-be-completed Health Sciences Innovation Building in Tucson provide exceptional interdisciplinary and interprofessional education and simulation opportunities.
+The Health Sciences Education Building in Phoenix and the Health Sciences Innovation Building in Tucson provide exceptional interdisciplinary and interprofessional education and simulation opportunities.

 Two Locations: Tucson and Phoenix

 For years students have told us they really like living in Tucson, the home campus for the University of Arizona.
 They love the sunny weather, especially the mild winters.
 They like the many recreational and cultural activities at the University and in the city; they describe Tucson as "multicultural," "friendly" and "safe."
 Many also find it less expensive than other regions.